github/codeql/docs/language/ql-handbook/language.rst

 speaking a core part of the QL language, since different implementations of QL construct it in slightly different ways.
-Most QL tools also allow you to explicitly specify the library path on the command line for a particular invocation, though that is that is rarely done, and only useful in very special situations.
+Most QL tools also allow you to explicitly specify the library path on the command line for a particular invocation, though that is rarely done, and only useful in very special situations.
 This section describes the default construction of the library path.